Multimedia Presentations

 A full suite of standards-aligned PowerPoint presentations was developed for teachers to cover a diversity of interrelated program topics that bridge ecology, environmental science, evolution, genetics, biochemistry, molecular, cellular, and developmental biology, and bioinformatics.
 These presentations, which incorporate scientific animations, embedded video files, and other multimedia, form a central part of the program curriculum and were designed to help teachers integrate scientific concepts, processes, and principles from different life science disciplines.
-Because these materials are undergoing periodic revisions based on teacher feedback, viewing access is currently offered through authorSTREAM.
+These materials undergo revisions/updates based on collective teacher feedback at the conclusion of each academic calendar year.
+All curriculum materials are now accessible through the <Teach> tab of the Education and Barcode of Life (eBOL) Community Web Portal.

 Introduction to DNA Barcoding

 This introductory presentation provides a brief history of DNA barcoding, a description of the DNA barcoding pipeline, and an introduction to the International Barcode of Life (iBOL) project and the Barcode of Life Data Systems (BOLD).
-It bears noting that emphasis has been placed upon program-specific barcoding efforts, particularly student-led efforts to create a reference DNA barcode library for rockfishes of the genus Sebastes found in the waters surrounding California’s northern Channel Islands.
-This material is included to specifically accommodate active teacher participants in the Barcoding Life’s Matrix program.
-For a more general introduction, please use the Prezi link to the Program Primer that appears on the home page.
 To provide an appropriate context for subsequent discussions centered on a role for DNA barcoding in species identification and discovery, this Program Primer compares estimated rates of species loss with the rate of species identification using Linnaean taxonomy.

 Beyond the Barcode Metaphor